-First off, let me clarify and help you understand more about mold.
-Molds are fungi that are found almost everywhere…inside and outdoors, year round.
+First off, let us clarify and help you understand more about mold.
+Molds are fungi that are found almost everywhere — indoors and outdoors, year-round.
 Molds act as nature’s decomposers, breaking down organic matter and can be various colors including white, orange, green, or black.
 Molds reproduce by releasing microscopic spores into the air, which can enter homes through windows, doors, cracks, and vents.
 Most molds show little ability to actually harm us, but they often irritate those who have asthma or allergies.
-However, there are harfmful molds that can be found inside the home.
-Stachybotrys Chartarum, a greenish-blackish colored mold, is a more aggressive mold and can be harfmful.
+However, there are harmful molds that can be found inside the home.
+Stachybotrys Chartarum, a greenish-blackish colored mold, is a more aggressive mold and can be harmful.

 Stachybotrys Chartarum – Often Called ‘Black Mold’

-Stachybotrys Chartarum (atra) is a greenish-black toxic mold that colonizes particularly well in high-cellulose material (straw, hay, wet leaves, dry wall, carpet, wall paper, fiber-board, ceiling tiles, thermal insulation, etc).
-Stachbotrys, before drying, is wet and slightly slimy to touch.
+Stachybotrys Chartarum (atra) is a greenish-black toxic mold that colonizes particularly well in high-cellulose material (straw, hay, wet leaves, drywall, carpet, wallpaper, fiberboard, ceiling tiles, thermal insulation, etc).
+Stachybotrys, before drying, is wet and slightly slimy to touch.
 There are around 15 species of Stachybotrys known throughout the world.
 This toxic mold grows in areas where the relative humidity is above 55%.
 This type of mold does not grow on plastic, vinyl, concrete products, or ceramic tiles.
 It is not found in the green mold on bread or the black mold on the shower tiles.

 Stachybotrys produces a mycotoxin that causes human mycotoxicosis.